DariosKrimsKrams/Firing-the-Reportguy/README.md

 -  Web scraping via Python for data extraction.
 -  Data handling and analysis using CSV files.
--  Summary generation using LLM APIs.
+-  Summary generation of CSV using LLM APIs.
 -  Automatic PDF report generation from HTML.
 -  FrontEnd Prototyping